Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

 For all the datasets a $256 \times 256$ section was used.
 After removing corrupted bands, pixel values in each spectral band were converted to be between 0 and 1 by using min-max normalisation.
 A single channel image was formed from the normalised spectral image by averaging across the spectral dimension of each pixel.
-The SPC architecture in Sec. \ref{sec:cameraModel} was used to simulate the acquisition process.
+The SPC architecture described in Sec.~\ref{sec:spc} was used to simulate the acquisition process.
 The measurement budget was different for each dataset and is specified along with their respective results.
 The number of low resolution measurements in the first step was fixed at 1000 and the macro pixel size used was $8 \times 8$.
-The number of regions selected during the RoI segmentation procedure was fixed at 10.
-Regions detected within 1 pixel radius of each other are coalesced.
-Thus the final number of RoIs available for refinement are different for each dataset.
-The number of measurements used to calculate the RI was fixed at 10\% of the total number of pixels in the RoI for random-macro-pixel sampling and 20\% for multi-scale multi-level sampling.
+The number of regions selected during the ``RoI detection and segmentation" procedure was fixed at 10.
+Regions detected within 1 pixel radius of each other were merged.
+Thus, the final number of RoIs available for refinement is different for each dataset.
+The acquisition and recovery of each RoI is independent of the other RoIs, therefore, the overlap regions common to two RoIs is sampled twice at the same resolution.
+However, due to budget considerations if only one of the RoIs can be acquired, then the overlap region will be at higher resolution for the unacquired RoI as well.
+As the algorithm keeps track of the resolution of each RoI, further visualization or analysis of the overlap region can be restricted to the higher resolution RoI.
+The number of measurements used to calculate the RI was fixed at 10\% of the total number of pixels in the RoI for random-macro-pixel sampling and at 20\% for multi-scale multi-level sampling.
 The RoI with the largest value of RI is chosen for refinement at each step.